 National Center of Excellence for Tobacco-Free Recovery

-The Smoking Cessation Leadership Center (SCLC) is honored to be named as the Substance Abuse and Mental Health Services Administration's (SAMHSA's) new National Center of Excellence for Tobacco-Free Recovery (CTFR).
-One of a handful of centers, it is the first with a focus on Tobacco-Free Recovery.
+The Smoking Cessation Leadership Center (SCLC) was the Substance Abuse and Mental Health Services Administration's (SAMHSA's) first National Center of Excellence for Tobacco-Free Recovery (CTFR).

 CTFR offers specialized subject matter expertise to provide training and technical assistance to states, local governments, tribal communities, behavioral health organizations, primary care providers, clinicians, peers, families, and other stakeholders to help reduce tobacco use among persons with behavioral health disorders, with an emphasis on individuals with serious mental illness and co-occurring disorders.

-CTFR will build on and expand SAMHSA’s efforts to increase awareness, disseminate current research, educate behavioral health providers, and create results-oriented collaborations among stakeholder organizations in an effort to reduce tobacco use among individuals with behavioral health disorders.
+CTFR built on and expanded SAMHSA’s efforts to increase awareness, disseminate current research, educate behavioral health providers, and create results-oriented collaborations among stakeholder organizations in an effort to reduce tobacco use among individuals with behavioral health disorders.

-Goals of the Center of Excellence are to:
+Goals of the Center of Excellence were to: